jrenaud90/TidalPy/Documentation/Tides/Obliquity.md

 Details about how to use the obliquity functions are below followed by a discussion of how they are analytically determined.

-## Using TidalPy's Obliquity Calculator
+## Using TidalPy's Obliquity Functions
 TidalPy provides obliquity function calculators for C++, Cython, and Python.
 Below we will go into how to use the functions from Python.
 For users who would like to use them in C++ or Cython, we recommend looking into the files found in `TidalPy.Tides_x.obliquity`.
 The "obliquity_common" files contain basic type information. "obliquity_driver" defines